TZstatsADS/fall2019-proj3-sec2--grp3/README.md

 + The improved model is a multilayer perceptron neural network, which improved the performance compared to the client’s base model.
 + In the model selection stage, we compared and evaluated SVM, Random Forest,  and multilayer perceptron methods.
 + Following are the results:
-Baseline model: Boosted decision stumps model achieved 42.2% accuracy Advanced model: Multilayer perceptron neural model achieved 48.8% accuracy Here is the comparison between different models:
+Baseline model: Boosted decision stumps model achieved approximatelty 40% accuracy Advanced model: Multilayer perceptron neural model achieved 48.8% accuracy Here is the comparison between different models:
 Random Forest model achieved an accuracy rate of 46.6%,